-^{} Assumes a 70Kg adult consumes the supplement as stated on the label
+^{} Assumes a 70Kg adult consumes the supplement as stated on the label.

 Tungsten concentration from a spice powder not a supplement.
-A conservative estimate of 5g per day if consumed as a supplement has been used for the exposure calculations p-RFD = Provisional Reference Dose
+A conservative estimate of 4g per day if consumed as a supplement has been used for the exposure calculations.

-TUI = Tolerable Upper Intake
+TUI = Tolerable Upper Intake.

-TDI = Tolerable Daily Intake
+TDI = Tolerable Daily Intake.